AMDmi3/opening_hours.js/docs/holidays.md

 }
 ```

-as of 2016-05-24.
+as of 2016-06-29.

-For now it has been enough to make a decision using the fields `address.country_code` and `address.state` and thus only those two levels are supported right now in the data format used to specific holidays.
+For now it has been enough to make a decision based on the fields `address.country_code` and `address.state` and thus only those two levels are supported right now in the data format used to specify holidays.
 But the other information is there when needed, just extend the data format and source code to make use of it.

 Note that you will need to use exactly the same values that Nominatim returns in the holiday definition data format which is described next.
+Also note that the data format is based on Nominatim results in local language so you will likely need to adjust the `accept-language` URL get parameter from the example.
+Refer to [Nominatim/Country Codes](https://wiki.openstreetmap.org/wiki/Nominatim/Country_Codes) for the country codes to language code mapping used for this specification.

 ## Holiday definition data format

-Data format version 1.0.
+Data format version `2.0.0`.
 The data format will probably need to be adopted to support more holiday definitions in the future.
+The data format versioning complies with [Semantic Versioning](http://semver.org/spec/v2.0.0.html).

-Holidays for all countries are currently defined in the [opening_hours.js][ohlib.opening_hours.js] in the variable `holiday_definitions`.
+Holidays for all countries are currently defined in the [opening_hours.js][ohlib.opening_hours.js] file in the variable `holiday_definitions`.

 The `holiday_definitions` variable is a complex data structure.
 Lets take a look at an example: